Art of the Possible Education Scholarship Grants

 • Must hold a primary faculty appointment with the DFCM as a full-time or part-time clinical member of the Temerty Faculty of Medicine, and be engaged in DFCM educational activities (teaching or the development and delivery of our educational programs).
 Members of any academic rank (lecturer, assistant professor, associate professor or full professor) are eligible to apply.
 Adjunct faculty may only participate as collaborators.

 • Must receive their program director or division head’s written support to pursue this application (a brief email is sufficient).
-Funded projects are intended to align with program/division priorities.
+Eligible projects must be focused on undergraduate, postgraduate, graduate, or faculty development across the various programs and divisions of DFCM.
+We strongly encourage you to connect with the appropriate program director or division lead to ensure your project is aligned with DFCM education priorities and strategy.
 A list of email addresses for program directors and division heads can be found below.

 Collaborator: